cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

 ## Introduction

-IBM Watson Machine Learning has features for training and deploying machine learning models and neural networks using users' own data.
-The models can be deployed in applications.

-Watson Machine Learning offers a range of tools for model building, training and deployment.
-Tools range from completely automating training process for quick prototyping to total control on specifications of a model.
+IBM Watson Machine Learning is a set of tools to build, train and deploy machine learning models and neural networks using users' own data.
+These tools range from completely automating training process for quick prototyping to total control on specifications of a model.
+These models can be deployed in
+    applications or at scale.

   A typical process for machine learning model is shown below:
-![Fig 1 - Process for Machine Learning Model [#fig1:sp20-516-252-machine-learning-process
+![Fig 1 - Process for Machine Learning Model [@sp20-516-252-machine-learning-process]](image/ml_process.png){#fig:sp20-516-252-machine-learning-process}
-]](image/ml_process.png){#fig1:sp20-516-252-machine-learning-process} Fig. 1
- Typical Process for Machine Learning Model

 ## Features

-### Watson Studio tools
+### Watson Studio Tools

-IBM Watson Studio offers a set of tools for model design, training, deployment and management.
+IBM Watson Studio offers a set of tools for model design, training , deployment and management.
+We introduce a few of them here:

 - AutoAI experiments

- It allows to select the best performing pipeline as a machine learning model.
-Several automated steps include data preprocessing , best estimator selection and the generation of model candidate pipelines for review and compare.
+ It allows users to select the best performing pipeline as a machine learning model from a set of automatically generated pipeline options.
+Several steps are automated, which includes data pre -processing, best estimator selection and the generation of model candidate pipelines for review and compare.

-![Fig 2 - AutoAI Features [@AutoAI-2020-sp20-516
+![Fig 2 - AutoAI Features [@AutoAI-2020-sp20-516-252]](image/autoai_overview.png){#fig:sp20-516-252-auto-ai-features}
--252
-]](image/autoai_overview.png){#fig2:sp20-516-252-auto-ai-features
-} Fig. 2 AutoAI Experiment Features

 - Spark MLlib modeler

-Its flow editor can create a machine learning flow, which is a graphical representation of a data model.
-It presents a graphical view of model while building it by combining nodes that represent algorithm nodes.
-These nodes represent a transformation or processing step on data.
+Its flow editor allows users to create a machine learning flow, which is a graphical representation of a data model.
+A machine learning flow presents a graphical view of a model during the building process by combining nodes that represent algorithm nodes.
+Each node represents a transformation or
+    processing step on data.

 - SPSS modeler

-It shows a graphical view of the model while it is being built by combining nodes representing objects or actions.
-It is designed based upon established SPSS Modeler client software and the industry0strandard CRISP-DM model.
+It can present a graphical view of a model while it is being built by combining nodes representing objects or actions.
+This modeler is designed based upon established SPSS Modeler client software and the industry standard CRISP -DM model.

 - Neural network modeler

-Its flow editor helps to create a deep learning flow, which is a graphical representation of a neural network design.
-It can be used to design and run experiments.
+Its flow editor helps create a deep learning flow, which is a graphical representation of a neural network design.
+This modeler can be used to design and run experiments.

-![Fig 4 - Neural Workflow [@Neural Workflow-2020-sp20-516
+![Fig 3 - Neural Network Workflow [@Neural Workflow-2020-sp20-516
--252
-]](image/neural-workflow.png){#fig2:sp20-516-252-neural-workflow
-} Fig. 3 A Sample Neural Network Design
+-252]](image/neural-workflow.png){#fig:sp20-516-252-neural-workflow}

 - Experiment Builder

-In the case that thousands of models need to be trained to identify the right combination of data and hyperparameters, the experiment builder simplify the model training process along with an auto-allocated GPU compute containers. [sp20-516-252-watson-ml-overview]
+In the case that thousands of models need to be trained to identify the right combination of data and hyperparameters, the experiment builder simplifies the model training process along with an auto-allocated GPU compute containers. [sp20-516-252-watson-ml-overview]

-### architecture and services
+### Architecture and Services

-Watson Machine Learning is built based upon Kubernetes and Docker components .
+Watson Machine Learning is built upon Kubernetes and Docker components .
 It supports the following infrastructure and services:

 - Programming Interfaces: